- HPV is the most common sexually transmitted infection in the United States.

 If you’re over the age of 30, your OB-GYN can now also give you an HPV DNA test, along with the Pap test.
 This test can detect whether you have a type of HPV that can cause cervical cancer.

-Currently, there isn’t a cure for HPV, but you probably won’t need any treatment during pregnancy.
-No drug is available to treat the virus itself, and instead the usual treatment is focused on managing the symptoms, if any.
+Currently, there isn’t a cure for HPV, but most women won’t need any treatment during pregnancy.
+No drug is available to treat the virus itself.
+Instead, treatment focuses on managing any symptoms.

 HPV shouldn’t pose a risk to your baby.